Facebook's mobile app offers a new feature: GIF-making.

-You'll want to select the GIF option, obviously, at the top of the camera screen in order to record your GIF.
+You'll want to select the GIF option at the top of the camera screen to record your GIF.
 Once you record a three-second GIF, you will see additional editing tools, including frames, emoji, text, and effects.
-After you're done customising the GIF, you can then save the final creation to your phone's camera roll, upload it to your Facebook Story, or post it to your profile.
+After you're done customising the GIF, you can then save the final creation to your phone's camera roll, upload it to your Facebook Story, send in a message, or post it to your profile.

 GIF profile picture